Phase 1 Environmental Assessment

-This blog assumes that the reader is aware of what a phase 1 site assessment is.
+This blog assumes that the reader is aware of what a Phase 1 Site Assessment is.
 If not, visit our website for more details.
 In summary, while purchasing any sort of property or land, environmental due diligence in the form of phase one environmental is usually required by the lender for mortgage approval.
 A purchaser may also require it during any property transactions.
 The purpose is to find if there is any possibility of contamination at the site.
 This helps determine the value of the property and if it is a safe investment.

-Sometimes property owners or buyers see environmental site assessment (ESA) as unnecessary extra expenses and try to use an expired phase one environmental to obtain mortgage approval.
-According to the Canadian Standards Association or the CSA, the reports are valid for one year or twelve months from the date of the final report.
+According to the Canadian Standards Association (CSA), the reports are valid for one year or twelve months from the date of the final report.
 If the report is outside the twelve-month period, it may not be accepted by the lender and will be considered to be expired.
 However, this may not be the end of the world.
 If you contact the report owner – as in the consultant who conducted the investigation in the first place-, they might do a limited investigation for a quarter of the price and time to update the report accordingly.
 Updating a report is much cheaper than conducting a brand-new Phase I from a different consultant.
 In some cases, if your ESA consultant has been a part of your project (like managing your project), all you would require is a sign off in the form of a letter that suggests that the ESA Phase I that was conducted is still valid.
-Please note that the expiration time frame of each type of ESA may vary depending on the type of work.
-For example, a phase 2 environmental site assessment is valid for a different amount of time.
+Please note that the expiration time frame of each type of ESA may vary depending on the type of work and location.
+For example, a Phase 2 Environmental Site Assessment is valid for a different amount of time.

 Also Read: Guide for Completing the Phase 1 Environmental Site Assessment for your business